yviskos/yviskos/README.md

  * I can't seem to learn much as of now, due to not knowing where, when, or how to learn (I have no computer, nor anything to buy coding courses with)
 But I'm learning JavaScript and maybe Java.

-If you want socials and stuff, check out my [Linktree](https://linktr.ee/aqadragon).

 I might make a project later, who knows.
 I'll make it when I'm good enough at programming.

 'Till then, see you!